MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_scopes.md

 - Local: The current scope.
 The local scope can be the global scope or any other scope.

 - Script: The scope that is created while a script file runs.
 Only the commands in the script run in the script scope.
 To the commands in a script, the script scope is the local scope.

 > [!NOTE]
-> **Private** is not a scope but an option that changes the visibility of an
+> **Private** is not a scope.
+It is an [option](#private-option) that changes
-> item outside of the the scope where the item is defined.
+> the visibility of an item outside of the the scope where the item is defined.

 ## Parent and Child Scopes